 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Elemental Masters #8 series and is a This urban fantasy is a hardcover edition that was published by Penguin on June 5, 2012 and has 311 pages.
+It is part of the Elemental Masters #8 series and is a urban fantasy that was published by Penguin on June 5, 2012 and has 311 pages.

 Explore it on Goodreads or Amazon.